serhiy-smirnov/CarND-Traffic-Sign-Classifier-Project/README.md

 8. After implementation of data normalization, early stop kicks in after ~43 epochs allowing to reach target validation accuracy of more than 0.93

+I used the batch size of 128 which seems to be reasonable for my local system in terms of memory consumption.

+I used Adam optimizer with initial learning rate of 0.001.
+I tried to decrease learning rate to 0.0005, but that bumped about two times number of epochs required to come to a good accuracy.
+At the same time it didn't bring any significant improvement of the validation and testing accuracy.
+So I decided to stay with the learning rate of 0.001

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were: